-The Library Company’s Program in Early American Economy and Society (PEAES) Post-Doctoral Fellowships support research in the collections of the Library Company and other nearby institutions into the origins and development of early American economy, broadly conceived, to roughly 1850.
-It provides scholars the opportunity to investigate the history of commerce, finance, technology, manufacturing, agriculture, internal improvements, economic policy making and other topics.
+Program in Early American Economy and Society (PEAES) Post-Doctoral Fellowships support research in the collections of the Library Company and other nearby institutions into the origins and development of the early American economy, broadly conceived, to roughly 1850.
+The fellowships provide scholars the opportunity to investigate the history of commerce, finance, technology, manufacturing, agriculture, internal improvements, economic policy making and other topics.
 Applicants may be citizens of any country, and they must hold a Ph.D. by September 1, 2016.
 The stipend is $40,000 for the academic year.

 1314 Locust Street, Philadelphia, PA 19107 (215) 546-3181 FAX (215) 546-5167